AI Tool Picks

 - Before changing shared components, check where they are imported.

-The important part is that this file is specific.
-It mentions the stack, file locations, content rules, safety rules, and verification commands.
-Cursor has enough direction to behave better.
+The important part is that these files are specific.
+They mention the stack, file locations, content rules, safety rules, and verification commands.
+Cursor has enough direction to behave better, and Agent mode can actually see the relevant rules.

 Common Mistakes to Avoid

-The fifth mistake is never revisiting the file.
+The last mistake is never revisiting the file.
 I update rules when I notice repeated friction.
 If I keep telling Cursor the same thing in prompts, that instruction probably belongs in the rules.

 My final advice is to start small.
 Write a rules file with the stack, structure, coding style, safety notes, and verification commands.
 Use it for a week.
 Then update it based on what Cursor still gets wrong.